Ironclad Journal icon IRONCLAD JOURNAL

 Download the Legal AI Handbook

-As the adoption of AI in legal practice continues to grow, lawyers are grappling with a host of ethical and practical considerations.
+As the adoption of AI in legal practice continues to grow, lawyers must grapple with a host of ethical and practical considerations.
 Chief among these is the issue of professional responsibility and the duty of competence.

-Under the American Bar Association’s Model Rules of Professional Conduct, lawyers are required to provide competent representation to clients.
+The American Bar Association’s Model Rules of Professional Conduct requires lawyers to provide competent representation to clients.
 This means not only possessing the requisite legal knowledge and skill but also maintaining the legal knowledge, skill, thoroughness, and preparation reasonably necessary for representation.
-As AI tools for lawyers become more sophisticated and integrated into the practice of law, attorneys need to understand the capabilities and limitations of these technologies and effectively leverage them in a way that upholds their ethical obligations to their clients.
+As AI tools for lawyers become more sophisticated, attorneys need to understand the capabilities and limitations of these technologies.
+That’s the only way they’ll be able to effectively leverage them while upholding their ethical obligations to their clients.

 Another key consideration is the issue of transparency and explainability.
 As AI systems become more complex and opaque, it can be challenging for lawyers to fully understand the reasoning behind the outputs they generate.
 This can be particularly problematic in the context of legal proceedings, where the reliability and defensibility of evidence and arguments is crucial.